AlibabaCloudDocs/vod/intl.en-US/Developer Guide/Video security/Overview.md

   * The proprietary cryptography protocol is used to transmit ciphertext keys between players and the cloud.
 The plaintext keys are not transmitted.
-This can prevent the keys from being intercepted.
+This effectively prevents the keys from being intercepted.

   * ApsaraVideo VOD provides the secure download feature.
-Videos cached locally are encrypted again.
-This allows videos to be played offline without being copied.
+The videos that are cached on on-premises devices are encrypted again.
+This allows videos to be played offline and prevents videos from being copied.